 Kampala, Uganda

-IEg believe there is a tremendous opportunity within the Entebbe region to take what would be otherwise waste and convert it into renewable fuels, all whilst creating jobs for the local economy and creating a cleaner and healthier environment for the people of Kampala and the Entebbe region.
+IEg believes there is a tremendous opportunity within the Entebbe region to take what would be otherwise waste and convert it into renewable fuels, all while creating jobs for the local economy and creating a cleaner and healthier environment for the people of Kampala and the Entebbe region.

 Project Stats